Dermatology Billing Services in Utah

 Why Utah Dermatology Practices Need Specialized Billing

-Utah's healthcare market includes 8,000+ physicians, and dermatology practices here face a payer market dominated by SelectHealth (Intermountain) on the commercial side and Utah Medicaid on the public payer side.
-Medicare claims are processed through Noridian, which applies its own Local Coverage Determinations that directly affect dermatology procedure coverage and medical necessity requirements.
+Utah's healthcare market includes 8,000+ physicians, and dermatology practices here face a payer market dominated by SelectHealth (owned by Intermountain Health) on the commercial side and Utah Medicaid (managed care administered through four Accountable Care Organizations) on the public payer side.
+Medicare claims are processed through Noridian Healthcare Solutions (Jurisdiction F), which applies its own Local Coverage Determinations that directly affect dermatology procedure coverage and medical necessity requirements.
 Generic billing teams without UT specific knowledge leave revenue on the table.

 Dermatology billing itself is complex.
 Dermatology practices perform dozens of procedures daily alongside office visits.
 Biopsy coding changed significantly with the 11102-11104 code series, lesion destruction has count-based coding (17000 for first, 17003 for 2-14), and Mohs surgery (17311-17315) has its own complex coding structure.
 Practices that don't code these correctly lose significant revenue.
-When you combine this coding complexity with Utah's specific payer rules, authorization requirements, and 3 Utah Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving dermatology practices from Salt Lake City to St. George and across Utah.
+When you combine this coding complexity with Utah's specific payer rules, authorization requirements, and 4 Utah Medicaid (managed care administered through four Accountable Care Organizations) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving dermatology practices from Salt Lake City to West Jordan and across Utah.

 Code